mspnp/template-building-blocks/templates/buildingBlocks/vnet-n-subnet/README.md

 Name of the VNet.
 - **addressPrefixes**
 _Array of values_. _Required_.
-Defines the CIDR address blocks for the entire VNet.
+Specifies the CIDR address blocks for the entire VNet.
 Supports multiple CIDR prefixes.
 - **subnets**
 _Array of objects_. _Required_.
-Defines the subnets within the VNet.
-Subnets are defined by the following object:
+Specifies the subnets within the VNet.
+Subnets are specified by the following object:
   - **name**
    _Value_. _Required._
    Name of the subnet.